- What to Do After Your First Arrest in Springfield, Illinois

 You must follow these conditions.
 Violations lead to detention.

-Your First Court Appearance in Springfield, Illinois
+Your First Court Appearance After an Arrest in Sangamon County

 After arrest, you appear before a judge.
 The court reviews charges, sets conditions, and explains the process.